 Thank you for helping us keep you and our employees safe.

-CAVHCS is administering the Moderna and J&J/Janssen COVID-19 booster shots
+CAVHCS is now administering the 4th dose of Moderna COVID-19 vaccine (booster)

-CAVHCS is administering the Moderna and J&J/Janssen COVID-19 booster shots.
-Call us at 866-601-1079 to schedule an appointment and our staff will help you find a time that’s convenient for you.
+Call us at 866-601-1079 to schedule an appointment, and our staff will help you find a time that’s convenient for you.
 Vaccinations at our Community Based Outpatient Clinics are by appointment only.
-Appointments are preferred; however, you can walk-in at our designated locations.
+Appointments are preferred; however, you can walk in at our designated locations.

 Walk-in times and locations: